thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-iraq-a-moral-for-the-worlds-future/00-metadata.md

 ---
-title: "balagopal Iraq a moral for the worlds future"
+title: "Iraq: A moral for the world's future"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO